Sustainability is a double degree offered in addition to a primary degree. You can also add a sustainability minor to any degree.

 We have sustainability in mind with everything we do.
 Creating a net zero campus means the campus consumes only as much energy as it produces, balances water availability and demand, and eliminates waste sent to landfills.
 Buildings are being designed to meet net zero goals, landscaping uses native plants that require minimum water, and students are learning how to leave the world better for future generations.

 Job opportunities for graduates of this degree program include:

 Director of Sustainability

 Sustainability is a double degree offered in addition to a primary degree.

 Earning a sustainability double degree begins with choosing a primary degree program major.
-Students are required to complete 180 credits in an OSU major and can receive a second bachelor’s degree in Sustainability by completing an additional 36 credits.
+Students are required to complete 180 credits in an OSU major and can receive a second bachelor of science degree in sustainability by completing an additional 32 credits (212 credits total for graduation).
 Start with a 17-credit core to learn the fundamentals of sustainability from social, ecological, and economic perspectives.
-Then select 16 additional credits to create an individualized course of study based on major and interests.
+Then select 15 additional credits to create an individualized course of study based on major and interests.

 Courses for the sustainability core focus on assessment techniques, ecological dimensions of human societies, sustainable economic techniques and social principles of sustainable development.
 Individualized courses apply sustainability principles and practices to engineering, business administration, natural resource management, humanities, hospitality management, and natural resource policy and law.
 Students work in conjunction with the sustainability degree advisor to tailor the degree to their desired goals and outcomes.

 We're here to help!
 Future students can connect with an OSU-Cascades admissions advisor for admission and program questions.